Skip to main content

 43 mentions Positive Neutral Negative

 The atmosphere in the game is widely praised for its immersive qualities, effectively capturing the essence of its predecessor, Descent, through sound design, lighting, and level design.
-Reviewers note the game's dark, metallic ambiance and the incorporation of atmospheric music that enhances the overall experience, creating a tense and engaging environment.
-While some suggest areas for improvement, the consensus is that the atmosphere successfully evokes nostalgia while delivering a modern twist.
+Players appreciate the dark, metallic environments and the intense, claustrophobic feel that enhances gameplay, complemented by a strong electronic soundtrack.
+While some reviewers noted areas for improvement, the overall consensus is that the atmosphere is a standout feature, successfully evoking nostalgia while delivering a fresh experience.

 • “The sound is great, the baddies sound suitably demonically possessed, the lighting is a real treat, accurate real-time shadows are on full display and it all sits together in a surprisingly atmospheric package.”